qwook/tauri-plugin-steam-overlay/README.md

 # Future?

 Maybe I'll turn this into full-blown steam integration with JS library and build step that copies the redistributables if there's enough interest.

+# Credits
+Inspired by code written by [Armaldio](https://github.com/Armaldio) in this [discussion](https://github.com/orgs/tauri-apps/discussions/11944).